serkansatak/nuts-and-bolts-tracking/README.md

 All detection related information can be found under runs/exp4

-In the following setup, tracking execution for only first frame is above 1/30 seconds.
+In the following setup, tracking execution for only first frame is above 1/30 seconds and rest is under 0.033 second for Nvidia MX450 GPU.